Heavy Rain Led To Flash Flooding In Raleigh- September 2021

-In 2004, Pat – Smathers’ father – was the mayor during the historic hurricane, and North Carolina flooding struck the town.
+In 2004, Pat – Smathers’ father – was the mayor during the historic hurricane, and struck the town.
 However, Canton received comparatively more damage this time as most of the destruction was concentrated in rugged, rural areas located south of town.
-At a news conference, Smathers and Senator Thom Tillis spoke about the damage after surveying North Carolina flooding.
+At a news conference, Smathers and Senator Thom Tillis spoke about the damage after surveying.

 Kim Ferguson, a pharmacist who was renovating a building, wanted to become a second pharmacy.
 This building sat more than 3 feet off the ground on a cinder-block foundation, ending under two feet underwater.